AkshayKumarC132/PeerCheck/README.md

 ## Improved Speaker Diarization

-The transcription pipeline now clusters speaker embeddings using DBSCAN to reduce over-segmentation and more accurately detect the true number of speakers.
-Detected speaker embeddings are matched to stored profiles so the same real-world speaker receives a consistent label across recordings
+The transcription pipeline now clusters speaker embeddings to reduce over-segmentation and more accurately detect the true number of speakers.
+If the expected speaker count is known, it uses Agglomerative Clustering to produce that number of groups.
+Otherwise, DBSCAN groups embeddings based on similarity.
+Detected speaker embeddings are matched to stored profiles so the same real-world speaker receives a consistent label across recordings.